Mohammed-Nasr-Aldin/ITI-Analog-Design/README.md

 ## <a id="mini-projects"></a>🛠️ Mini projects

-Both projects were supervised by **Dr. Hesham Omran** and follow the same flow: derive specs, extract design points from gm/ID charts (ADT), size every transistor, then verify in Cadence Virtuoso.
+Both projects follow the same flow: derive specs, extract design points from gm/ID charts (ADT), size every transistor, then verify in Cadence Virtuoso.

 ### <a id="project-1"></a>1️⃣ Project 1 · Two-stage Miller OTA (Lab 09)